gsej/youinvest/README.md

-# youinvest
+Python programs to parse the cash statements and transaction history files downloaded from youinvest.

-python code to read and process transaction and cash statements from youinvest accounts
+Cash statements are csv files containing all changes to the cash balance Transaction history files are csv files containing all purchases of securities